-If you have spent a bit of time researching keto, you probably know that most websites advise you to stick to a limit of 20-25 g net carbs per day in order to stay in ketosis.
+If you have spent a bit of time researching keto, you probably know that most experts advise you to stick to a limit of 20-25 g net carbs per day in order to stay in ketosis.

 This is a kind of a safety net that guarantees that anyone following it will most likely reach ketosis quickly and stay in it.